 Duke weight loss surgeons often use robotic tools to perform a duodenal switch, which alters the digestion process and limits food absorption.
-Our patients lose about 60-80 percent of their excess weight during the first year following surgery.
-They also experience significant improvements in obesity-related complications, including type 2 diabetes, high blood pressure and sleep apnea.
+According to a 2012 study published in the Archives of Surgery, patients who undergo duodenal switch lost 79 percent of their excess weight two years after surgery.
+The same study also shows people who undergo duodenal switch experience significant improvements in obesity-related complications, including type 2 diabetes, high blood pressure, and sleep apnea.

-- Experience matters.
+- Years of experience.
 Our weight loss program has been serving Raleigh and Durham for more than 20 years.
 It is staffed by board-certified surgeons who are fellowship-trained, meaning they have completed additional years of training in bariatric surgery.
 They perform approximately 800 bariatric surgeries each year.
 Studies show that surgical experience is an important indicator of your successful outcome.

 - Our commitment to you.
 Our surgeons, physician assistants, psychologists, nutritionists, endocrinologists, nursing, and anesthesia teams are committed to helping you achieve your weight loss goals.
 We work with you and your doctor to establish a successful weight loss plan.